DaoCloud/DaoCloud-docs/docs/en/dce/features.md

 === "Cloud native application management"

 - Multi-form cloud native application management, realizing the deployment and lifecycle management of different types of cloud native application, supporting cloud native application, Helm, OEM, etc., and open multi-cloud application compatibility.

 - One-stop deployment to decouple the underlying Kubernetes platform.
 One-stop deployment, operation and maintenance of service application to realize the lifecycle-management of application.

 - Expansion and reduction of application load.
-It can manually/automatically expand and reduce the application load,应用负载的扩缩容，通过界面可实现应用负载的手动/自动扩缩容能力，自定义扩缩容策略，应对流量高峰。
+It can manually/automatically expand and reduce the application load, and customize the policies of expansion and reduction to cope with the traffic peak.

-- The full lifecycle of application， supporting lifecycle-management of application such as application view, update, delete, rollback, time view, and upgrade.
+- The full lifecycle of application, supporting lifecycle-management of application such as application view, update, delete, rollback, time view, and upgrade.

 - Unified load management abbility of cross-cluster.